Return to First Semester Assigns

 •IMAGES THAT DO NOT REPRESENT THE SUBJECT IN A" LITERAL" WAY.

-•IMAGES THAT COMMUNICATE PRIMARILY THROUGH FORM, COLOR AND CURVES RATHER THAN "LITERAL" IMAGE CONTENT OR DETAIL.
+•IMAGES THAT COMMUNICATE PRIMARILY THROUGH FORM, LINE, COLOR AND TEXTURE RATHER THAN "LITERAL" IMAGE CONTENT OR DETAIL.

 •Use your imagination when creating your photos.

-•This is an exercise in reducing the photo to basic elements -simplicity is very important when composing abstracts.
+•This is an exercise in reducing your photos to basic elements -simplicity is very important when composing abstracts.

 •Abstracts are about eliminating unwanted details.

-•Think in terms of the concepts we’ve discussed in class.
+•Think in terms of the concepts we’ve discussed in class -form, line, color & texture.

 •Put the objects in beautiful light with dramatic shadows and use interesting compositions.